Computing integral points on X_ns^+(p): Introduction

 More is known about \textsl{integral} points on the curves $X_\ns^+(p)$, that is, points ${P\in X_\ns^+(p)(\Q)}$ such that ${j(P)\in \Z}$, where~$j$ is the modular invariant.
-Kenku~\cite{Ke85} determined the integral points on the curve $X_\ns^+(7)$; in fact, he found the $7$-integral points, that is, such that the denominator of $j(P)$ is a power of~$7$.
+It is easy to see that for ${p \le 5}$ this set is infinite.
+Kenku~\cite{Ke85} determined the integral points\footnote{Kenku's list has two typos: instead of ${j = -2^{15}3^35^311^3}$ he writes its negative; and instead of ${j = 2^{15} 7^5}$ he writes ${j=7^5 2^5}$.} on the curve $X_\ns^+(7)$; in fact, he found the $7$-integral points, that is, the points $P\in X_\ns^+(p)(\Q)$ such that the denominator of $j(P)$ is a power of~$7$.
 He used in an essential way the fact that the curve is of genus~$0$.

 More recently, Schoof and Tzanakis~\cite{ST12} determined the integral points on $X_\ns^+(11)$, using the fact that this curve is of genus~$1$.
 They showed that the only integral points on this curve are the CM-points.
 See also~\cite{CC04}.